-Be careful here as this works both ways.
+Be careful here, as this works both ways.
 You can borrow more Dai than you deposit in your vault.
-This is leverage which risks your locked up crypto falling in value and not being able to cover your Dai debt.
-If this happens your vault is liquidated and you can lose everything in it.
+This is the leverage that risks your locked-up crypto falling in value and not being able to cover your Dai debt.
+If this happens, your vault is liquidated, and you can lose everything in it.

 Maker also offers a no-fee, decentralized, Peer-to-Peer token exchange to anyone with an Ethereum wallet.
-You can fix your buy and sell prices in the usual way with limit orders, and set an upper limit on the slippage.
+You can fix your buy and sell prices in the usual way with limited orders and set an upper limit on the slippage.
 It’s non-custodial, meaning that you never give up your private keys when trading.